techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 ## Determine how many Communication Credits to purchase

-You can fund Communication Credits with a **one-time purchase** or by setting up an **auto-recharge (recommended)** amount with a minimum balance that triggers a purchase of credits for that defined amount.
-Set up auto recharge amounts that allow you to monitor usage and find the most accurate auto recharge thresholds.
-Monitor usage over time and adjust the minimum balance and recharge amounts as needed.

-If you're ready to set up Communication Credits, see [Set up Communications Credits for your organization](set-up-communications-credits-for-your-organization.md).

-> [!WARNING]
-> If you choose to fund your Communications Credits balance with a one-time amount and then the balance falls to zero, most calling scenarios will no longer work, including toll-free phone numbers.
+If you choose to fund your Communications Credits balance with a one-time amount and then the balance falls to zero, most calling scenarios will no longer work, including toll-free phone numbers.
 As such, we recommend that you use the **Auto-recharge** setting to avoid any disruption of service should your Communications Credits balance reach 0 (zero).
 View your current Communication Credits balance by going to the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) and selecting **Billing** > **Your products** > **Communications Credits**.

+If you're ready to set up Communication Credits, see [Set up Communications Credits for your organization](set-up-communications-credits-for-your-organization.md).

 ### View your usage data in the Teams admin center